iggredible/Learn-Vim/ch11_visual_mode.md

 three
 ```

 This time let's start from the line "two".
-Press `v` to go to the character-wise visual mode (here the square brackets `[]` represents the character highlights):
+Press `v` to go to the character-wise visual mode (here the square brackets `[]` represent the character highlights):

 ```
 one